honghan-dev/web3-security-notes/EIPs and ERCs/Upgrade Standard/EIP1167-MinimalProxy.md

 ## Overview

-EIP-1167 standardizes the implementation of minimal proxy contracts, also known as "clones," which delegate all calls to a pre-deployed implementation contract.
+EIP-1167 standardizes the implementation of minimal proxy contracts, also known as `clones`, which delegate all calls to a pre-deployed implementation contract.
 This approach offers a gas-efficient mechanism to deploy multiple instances of a contract with identical functionality.

 ## Motivation